rogeriomarques/tomango-2018/site/content/created/cannadines.md

 Now they had the right physical presence, they needed their website to reflect their brand values and tell more people in their catchment area about the “new” Cannadines.

-The new site, which repositions them as a premium supplier, was launched in the late summer of 2018, and they started seeing the benefits straight away.
+The [new website](/creates/web), which repositions them as a premium supplier, was launched in the late summer of 2018, and they started seeing the benefits straight away.

 {{< quote
 	body="The effect of having a new website was immediate.
 In the first month after launch, our enquiries more than doubled."